mateoespinosa/mateoespinosa.github.io/_posts/2019-05-20-kolmogov-complexity.md

 k \leq 1 + c_E + (T + 1)\log_2 \log_2 m
 $$

-Because $$ m $$ can be described using $$ k $$ bits only, its must be the case that $$ m \leq 2^{k + 1} $$ (otherwise we would run out of bits).
+Because $$ m $$ can be described using $$ k $$ bits only, it must be the case that $$ m \leq 2^{k + 1} $$ (otherwise we would run out of bits).
 Using this in our expression above we get:

 $$
 k \leq 1 + c_E + (T + 1)\log_2 (k + 1)
 $$

-We finish our proof bu noticing that the LHS of this inequality will grow much faster than the RHS of this inequality when looked as functions of $$ k $$.
+We finish our proof by noticing that the LHS of this inequality will grow much faster than the RHS of this inequality when looked as functions of $$ k $$.
 Therefore, for large enough $$ k $$ (i.e. $$ k >> T\cdot c_E $$), it must be the case that this inequality will not longer hold.
 And because there must be random strings of every length, we must be able to find such a $$ k $$ if we just keep looking for large enough numbers.
 This means that for large enough $$ k $$ we will be able to compress all random strings... a clear catastrophe in this perfectly ordered world.
 Therefore, we have reached a contradiction and it must be the case that our initial assumption, that there are only a finite number primes, is false.  $$ \blacksquare $$

 ## Further Reading